aws-neuron/aws-neuron-sdk/neuron-guide/neuron-frameworks/pytorch-neuron/tutorials/resnet50.rst

 * :ref:`resnet50 Environment Setup`  - Steps needed to setup the compilation and deployment enviroments that will enable you to run this tutorial.
 In this tutorial a single inf1 instance will provide both the compilation and deployment enviroments.

- If you already have Inf1 environment ready, you can skip to :ref:`resnet50 Running the tutorial`.
+ If you already have Inf1 environment ready, you can skip to :ref:`pytorch resnet50 Running the tutorial`.

-* :ref:`resnet50 Running the tutorial` - The tutorial is available as a Jupyter notebook.
+* :ref:`pytorch resnet50 Running the tutorial` - The tutorial is available as a Jupyter notebook.
 You have the option to run the tutorial as a Jupyter notebook or run the tutorial on the EC2 instance terminal as a script.
 This section will guide you into the two options.
 * :ref:`resnet50-cleanup-instances` - After running the tutorial, make sure to cleanup instance/s used for this tutorial.

 .. _resnet50 Environment Setup: